The Comfort of Strangers: Reception

-In The New York Times, the critic John Leonard called McEwan "one of the few English writers of fiction who belong these days to a dark Europe; he is a Samuel Beckett with some genital organization", but said that Thomas Mann had already written the novel and that Mann's book was better.
+In The New York Times, the critic John Leonard called McEwan "one of the few English writers of fiction who belong these days to a dark Europe; he is a Samuel Beckett with some genital organization", but said that Thomas Mann had already written the novel – Death in Venice – and that Mann's book was better.
 Leonard argued, "No reader will begin The Comfort of Strangers and fail to finish it; a black magician is at work. [...]
 And yet everything that is erotic is also sick. [...] this novel, by a writer of enormous talent, is definitely diseased."

 In a 2010 article for The Daily Beast, Lucas Wittman listed The Comfort of Strangers as one of the best of McEwan's pre-Atonement works, writing, "McEwan perfectly captures the thrill of travel when one is divorced from familiar surroundings and the chance of something unusual and out-of-character seems possible.
 Of course, this being a McEwan fiction, the possibility is a brutal truth about how people find love in extreme ways."
 In 2014, Eileen Battersby of The Irish Times tied it (with The Cement Garden) for fifth place in her list of McEwan's best works.